NilanjanDaw/RemoteComputer-Client/README.md

 <br>
 <b>Android Side</b>
 <p>
 Folder RemoteComputer contains the android application code.
 The code has been compiled using android SDK 21, and needs a mobile device running android v5.0 to work.
-However lower versions maybe supported, for that the minSDK in the Manifest file must be change accordingly.
+However lower versions maybe supported, for that the minSDK in the Manifest file must be changed accordingly.
 <br>Android studio v1.4 has been used as the IDE for the development.
 <br>JDK v1.8u60 has been used for code compilation.
 </p>